fbohz/nyc-web-students-012819/14-MVC-and-REST/README.md

   - CRUD maps to HTTP Verbs and RESTful routes

 - REST =>
+REpresentational State Transfer

+/teams/25/players

 ## Deliverables

-We have a new question to ask about each deliverable
+We have a new question to ask about each deliverable DOes my schema need to change?
+What routes do i need?

 - view all books
+/books

 - view information on an individual book
+/books/:id

 - create a new book